 - Check the altitude.
 Some people can become sick above 8,000 feet, especially children.

 Tip #2: Visit a Health Care Provider Before You Go

 - Find out about vaccines.
 Depending on where you're traveling, you may need new or updated vaccines.

 - Stock up on prescriptions.
-Get enough of your prescription drugs to last you for the trip.
-If need be, request a vacation exception to get enough for the whole time you are gone.
-Also fill prescriptions for any recommended special medications.
+Get enough of your prescription drugs to last the entire trip.
+If need be, request a vacation exception to get enough for the whole time you will be gone.
+Also, fill prescriptions for any recommended special medications.